Here is the honest version of this: quitting caffeine is not just a physical challenge. It is a psychological one.

 - My relationship with my own body is getting cleaner and more trusting.

-- I am proud of the choice I made, and I honor it every day I stay with it.
+- I am proud of the choice I made, and I honour it every day I stay with it.

 - This is the moment I choose who I am.
 I choose the new version.